1. Home

 Communicating Findings – Outreach Workbook

-Step 1: Collect drinking water samples
+Step 1: Collect Drinking Water Samples

 Follow the steps on our Project Management page to collect and submit drinking water samples for analysis.

-necessary to tell a data-supported story–
+Necessary to tell a data-supported story

 Use this TUVA activity to help you get started.
 Our custom Tuva platform allows you to explore our SEPA drinking water datasets.

-Step 3: Choosing an Audience
+Step 3: Choose Your Audience

 Complete the lesson on Audience.
 Then, select a specific audience to share a relevant message about the drinking water project’s results (completed in step 2).